-- Experts note that the novel coronavirus, the flu, and allergies have different symptoms.
+- COVID-19, the flu, a cold, and allergies have different symptoms.

-- The main symptoms of the novel coronavirus are fever, tiredness, dry cough, and shortness of breath.
+- The main symptoms of COVID-19 are fever, tiredness, cough, and shortness of breath.

 - Allergies have more chronic symptoms and include sneezing, wheezing, and coughing.

-- The flu has symptoms similar to the novel coronavirus, such as fever and body aches, but influenza usually doesn’t cause shortness of breath.
+- The flu has symptoms similar to COVID-19, such as fever and body aches, but it doesn’t usually cause shortness of breath.

-If you have a runny nose or itchy eyes, it doesn’t mean you have the novel coronavirus.
+If you have a runny nose or itchy eyes, it doesn’t necessarily mean you have COVID-19.

-However, if you have a dry cough, fatigue, and a fever, you might have COVID-19.
+But if you have a cough, fatigue, a fever, shortness of breath, or loss of taste or smell, there’s a much greater chance you have COVID-19.

-Then again, it could also be seasonal flu.
+Then again, it could also be the seasonal flu.

-“There are many symptoms of cold, flu, and COVID that are similar, and it may be difficult to distinguish,” added Ramzi Yacoub, PharmD, chief pharmacy officer of the prescription savings service SingleCare.
+“There are many symptoms of cold, flu, and COVID-19 that are similar, and it may be difficult to distinguish,” said Ramzi Yacoub, PharmD, chief pharmacy officer of the prescription savings service SingleCare.
 “They’re all caused by viruses, but different viruses cause each of these infections.”

-“However, one key difference between the three is a symptom of coronavirus is shortness of breath,” Yacoub told Healthline.
-“Shortness of breath is a common sign of COVID-19 which occurs prior to the development of pneumonia.
-Generally, the flu or a cold does not cause shortness of breath unless it has progressed to pneumonia, in which case you’ll also want to contact your healthcare provider.”
+“However, one key difference between the three is a symptom of [COVID-19] is shortness of breath,” Yacoub told Healthline.
+“Shortness of breath is a common symptom of COVID-19, which occurs prior to the development of pneumonia.”

 Dr. Subinoy Das, chief medical officer at Tivic Health, said the common cold rarely causes shortness of breath after fever develops.